darkreader/darkreader/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Thank you for taking the time to report a bug.
-Please make sure their aren't existing issue's about this kind of bug.
+Please make sure there is no existing issue about this kind of bug.
 -->

 **Describe the bug**